aadps/ultraviolet/README.md

 ## Technical Notes

-UltraViolet employs [MySQL](https://www.mysql.com/)/[MariaDB](https://mariadb.org/) to store structured data.
+UltraViolet employs [MariaDB](https://mariadb.org/) to store structured data.
 The [Scrapy framework](https://scrapy.org/) can power pluggable spiders to collect contact information of members of the targeted community from the Internet.
 The application then uses the information to personalize [Markdown-based](https://en.wikipedia.org/wiki/Markdown) email templates and send unsolicited emails via [standard protocol](https://en.wikipedia.org/wiki/Simple_Mail_Transfer_Protocol).
 The recipients, should they choose to respond, can visit a [secure site](https://wordpress.com/) via an embedded link and freely express their opinions.
 It also does a bit data mining and knowledge discovery, while driving a showy pseudo real-time interactive dashboard (WTF!).

 The deployment of the application is streamlined thanks to [Docker](https://www.docker.com/).
-The programming languages to be used are [python](https://www.python.org/) and [PHP](http://www.php.net/).
+The programming languages to be used are [python](https://www.python.org/), [PHP](http://www.php.net/), [JavaScript](https://en.wikipedia.org/wiki/JavaScript), and [SQL](https://en.wikipedia.org/wiki/SQL) (I will not count HTML and CSS).
 Besides God's help, it is obvious that I could employ [pytest](https://docs.pytest.org/en/latest/) to write a better program.
 I have yet to figure out how to do I&T, coverage, CI, etc.

 Sounds great!
 But I can assure you I have never done something remotely like this in the past 32 years of my life.
 I mean who ever did?